 Be bold, take five minutes to find out what your sons are looking at online (82 per cent of boys aged 13 to 18 in Havey and Puccio’s survey of 3,000 teenagers view online porn – and nearly 50 per cent of them think it offers useful pointers).
 Be prepared for a shock; there are no sexy ladies on car bonnets.
 “You’re more likely to see three men and a woman where she is crying in pain,” Havey says.

 The authors began giving talks about pornography to boys in schools after girls at their sessions begged them to tell boys that they didn’t want to do the porn-inspired sex acts they were being asked to perform (mainly anal sex and hard oral sex), and they felt pressure to look like porn stars, including shaving off their pubic hair.
+Some of them had even seen pornstars with genital piercing, although this is often seen on male actors as well, for a change.
 “Stress to your boys that they are going to be looking at sex acts that don’t show pleasure for women, and it’s not a healthy portrayal of real sex and intimacy.”